hmrc/agent-client-relationships/docs/recovery.md

 not fail ensures that we meet success criterion (4) (if a relationship exists in GG then the corresponding ETMP relationship also exists.).

-However `createEtmpRecord` will fail in the APB-1108 scenario because the DES API to create a relationship in ETMP returns a 400 status code if the relationship already exists.
-We would usually treat this as an error and therefore not continue to create the GG relationship (thus not meeting success criterion (2)).
+Note that `createEtmpRecord` will succeed even if the ETMP relationship was created already.
+This is verified by the `DesRelationshipSpec."return 200 OK when we try to create the same relationship twice"` test in agent-client-relationships-contract-tests.
+This is important because otherwise in the APB-1108 scenario we would encounter an error when (re)creating the ETMP relationship and then would not continue to create the GG relationship, thus failing success criterion (2).

-So why don't we treat a 400 status code as success and continue to create the relationship in GG?
-400 is also returned in other circumstances, e.g. when the format of the ARN is invalid, so we can't tell why the DES call failed.
-However what we can do is when we receive a 400 when calling DES to create an ETMP relationship call DES to *check for the existence of the relationship* and if it exists treat this as a success and continue.
-If it does not exist we treat it as a failure.

 ## Concurrency